skakos/huo-chess/README.md

 # huo-chess
-The best open-source micro chess program to use for educational purposes!
+Huo Chess: The best open-source micro chess program to use for educational purposes!